mortenebak/tallstarter/README.md

 # Contributing

 Feel free to contribute to this project by submitting a pull request.
+Here's a great resource on how to [contribute to open source projects](https://github.com/firstcontributions/first-contributions?tab=readme-ov-file).

 # Credits